zsorosz/Toddler-run/README.md

 - left arrow key removes the baby-safe object, right arrow key deletes the forbidden object
 - every correct keypress increases the score by 1
 - the speed of crawling increases when a certain score is reached
-- when the baby reaches a forbidden object, the game is over
+- when the baby reaches a forbidden object, or the wrong key was pressed, the game is over

 ## Backlog